Roblox

 official Roblox endpoints.
 To get the raw cookie value without any

-additional formatting, you can pass true
+additional formatting, you can pass true as the first and only parameter.

 Example usage